 Naturally, the 360 yard 13th runs parallel to the 12th as a dogleg left.
 This hole features a wide fairway at the turn which progressively narrows as you approach this tiny green.
 This green slopes hard back-to-front.

 At only 250 yards, the 14th is a legitimate reachable par 4 for most golfers.
 The major danger on this tight hole is a cross-bunker about 20 yards short of the green.
 If you can successfully avoid this bunker, this becomes an easy birdie hole.

 The 15th is the signature hole at Stone-E-Lea and easily the best hole on the property.
 Requiring a carry over the course’s only water hazard, this 175 yard par 3 features a shallow green as well.
-Given better conditions, this hole would be a welcome addition to most private courses.
+Given better conditions, this hole would be a welcome addition to some private courses.